masterDev07/BiPit/README.md

 ```

 This command will generate a binary file named `akudong` in the current
 directory and in the default project directory, which is `projek_`.
+Also
+enable audio playback, and run PyInstaller with more than 1
+additional options.

 ## Parameters ⚙️